Nakul Singh Sawhney: Other works

-At the Film Institute, he directed 'Agaurav' starring Divyendu Sharma and 'Undecided' that won awards for the 2nd Best Film and Best Director respectively at the Hyderabad International Film Festival.
-After completing his course, he made a feature-length documentary 'Once upon a time in Chheharta' on the history of the working class movement among the mill workers of Chheharta, Amritsar.
+At the Film Institute, he directed a short film, 'Agaurav' starring Divyendu Sharma and Jaideep Ahlawat and 'Undecided' that won awards for the 2nd Best Film and Best Director respectively at the Hyderabad International Film Festival.
+After completing his course, he made a feature-length documentary 'Once upon a time in Chheharta' on the history of the working class movement and the mill workers of Chheharta under the leadership of Communist leaders Satyapal Dang and Vimla Dang, Amritsar.

 Chalchitra Abhiyaan

-He founded Chalchitra Abhiyaan/Moving Images campaign in 2016.
+He founded Chalchitra Abhiyaan in 2016.
 This film and media collective trains local people from marginalised communities in film technologies.
 The collective produces a range of video-based content prime among which are short-document films, news features, and live broadcasts.
 The goal is try to bring to the fore local issues from the grassroots that concern different marginalised communities in their own voices.
 The collective also organizes film and video screenings including international cinema and news features in remote villages in North India.
 It is followed by debate and discussion on the topic.
 Attended by hundreds of people weekly, this has built a regular, large offline viewership.